 2.2.
 Category M - Power-driven vehicles having at least four wheels and used for the carriage of passengers

 2.2.1.
-"Category M1": Vehicles used for the carriage of passengers and comprising not more than eight seats in addition to the driver's seat.
+"Category M1": Vehicles used for the carriage of passengers and comprising not more than nine seats.

 2.2.2.
-"Category M2": Vehicles used for the carriage of passengers, comprising more than eight seats in addition to the driver's seat, and having a maximum mass not exceeding 5,000 kg.
+"Category M2": Vehicles used for the carriage of passengers, comprising more than nine seats, and having a maximum mass not exceeding 5,000 kg.

 2.2.3.
-"Category M3": Vehicles used for the carriage of passengers, comprising more than eight seats in addition to the driver's seat, and having a maximum mass exceeding 5,000 kg.
+"Category M3": Vehicles used for the carriage of passengers, comprising more than nine seats, and having a maximum mass exceeding 5,000 kg.

 2.2.4.
 Vehicles of categories M2 and M3 belong to:

 2.2.4.1.
-For vehicles having a capacity exceeding 22 passengers in addition to the driver, there are three classes of vehicles:
+For vehicles having a capacity exceeding23 occupants, there are three classes of vehicles:

 2.2.4.1.1.
 "Class I": Vehicles constructed with areas for standing passengers, to allow frequent passenger movement.